PaddlePaddle/Quantum/README.md

 python main.py
 ```

-> For the introduction of QAOA, please refer to our [QAOA tutorial](https://github.com/PaddlePaddle/Quantum/tree/master/tutorial/combinatorial_optimization/QAOA_EN.ipynb).
+> For the introduction of QAOA, please refer to our [QAOA tutorial](./tutorials/combinatorial_optimization/QAOA_EN.ipynb).

+### Breaking Change

+In version 2.2.0 of Paddle Quantum, we have made an incompatible upgrade to the code architecture, and the new version's structure and usage can be found in our [tutorials](https://qml.baidu.com/tutorials/overview.html), [API documentation](https://qml.baidu.com/api/introduction.html), and [the source code](https://github.com/PaddlePaddle/Quantum).
+Also, we support connecting to a real quantum computer via [QuLeaf](https://github.com/baidu/QCompute), using `paddle_quantum.set_backend('quleaf')` to select QuLeaf as the backend.

 ## Introduction and developments

 ### Quick start

-[Paddle Quantum Quick Start Manual](https://github.com/PaddlePaddle/Quantum/tree/master/introduction) is probably the best place to get started with Paddle Quantum.
+[Paddle Quantum Quick Start Manual](./introduction) is probably the best place to get started with Paddle Quantum.
 Currently, we support online reading and running the Jupyter Notebook locally.
 The manual includes the following contents:

 - Detailed installation tutorials for Paddle Quantum
 - Introduction to quantum computing and quantum neural networks (QNNs)